-Click the Browse button to upload your own server or client certificate.
+Click the Browse button for uploading your own server or client certificate.

-When PG59XX acts as OpenVPN server, using Export All Keys to download all the necessary certificates including CA.crt, CA. key and the certificate and key for client side.
+When SE59xx acts as OpenVPN server, using Export All Keys to download all the necessary certificates include CA.crt, CA.key and the certificate and key for client side.